dmachard/extensiveautomation-server/README.md

 To use the server from the rich application, please to read the following [documentation](https://github.com/ExtensiveAutomation/extensiveautomation-appclient#qt-application-for-extensiveautomation).

+## Understand the Data Storage

+### Get the location

+All data necessary  for the server is stored in a specific folder.
+The location of the storage can be found with the following command:

+        python3 extensiveautomation.py --datastorage
+        /<install_project>/ea/var/

 ## How to execute a task from REST API

 ### Get api secret key